Defer your offer

 While on deferral you are not officially an RMIT student.
 This means you cannot:

 - access the University Library or academic and student support services

 - access RMIT systems and online student resources

 Returning to study after deferment

-- VTG 2014 Evidence of student eligibility and student declaration form (PDF 38kb 2p) including the acceptable evidence to support your citizenship and date of birth as outlined on the form.
+- 2015 VTG evidence of student eligibility and student declaration form – including the acceptable evidence as outlined on the form.